khaullen/vyvn-resources/burning-man/2016/review-process.md

 ## Process
 * 7 people rank all applicants using the criteria above, keeping the balances in mind.
 * People selected by all 7 people are accepted.
+* People selected by 6 people are accepted - each person will be discussed.
-* People selected by 5 or 6 people are accepted - person will be discussed.
+* People selected by 5 people are accepted - each person will be discussed.
 * This will go on until 40 people are selected.